 The Company has no history of operations and is still in an early stage of development.
 The Company is engaged in the business of acquiring and exploring mineral properties in the hope of locating economic deposits of minerals.
-The Ashley Property is in the early stages of exploration and is without a known deposit of commercial ore.
-Development of the Ashley Property will only follow upon obtaining satisfactory exploration results.
+The Company's properties is in the early stages of exploration and is without a known deposit of commercial ore.
+Development of the The Company's properties will only follow upon obtaining satisfactory exploration results.
 There can be no assurance that the Company's existing or future exploration programs will result in the discovery of commercially viable mineral deposits.
 Further, there can be no assurance that even if a deposit of minerals is located, that it can be commercially mined.